Bianca Maria Sforza: In current research

 Joachim Whaley remarks that "Traditionally dismissed as unimportant compared with her predecessor, Maria of Burgundy, Bianca Maria now appears a much more interesting figure who made the best of a court plagued by money shortages and in some ways blighted by her lack of children."

 Traditionally, (influenced by the opinion of the premier historian on Maximilian, Hermann Wiesflecker) Maximilian's administrative reforms in Austria and Germany (such as the Imperial Reform) have been believed to follow the Burgundian model.
 Today, there is a wider range of opinions.
-Franca Leverotti notes that there was a change after the wedding of Bianca and Maximilian in 1494 (also when Milan personnel was imported together with her) — the administrative reforms began to take shape under the influence of the Milanese model rather than the Burgundian one.
+Franca Leverotti notes that there was a change after the wedding of Bianca and Maximilian in 1494 (also when Milan personnel were imported together with her) — the administrative reforms began to take shape under the influence of the Milanese model rather than the Burgundian one.
 Noflatscher opines that Bianca did have a moderating role vis-à-vis the influence of the Burgundian model, although she could never fully exert her power.

 According to Nicole Riegel, after Bianca's death in 1510, building activities for Maximilian's imperial residence project (which had been ongoing for almost two decades) in Innsbruck completely ceased, suggesting that the project was tied to their marriage.
 Only after 1506, when the Hungarian double wedding happened with the appearance of the two brides Mary of Hungary and Anna of Bohemia and Hungary, new reparations began again.